pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 ## Ignore this, ignore that, I want those

-Previously you've used '`_ =`' to ignore a function result, but this time, you are going to do that by using `@discardableResult`.
+Previously you've used '`_ =`' to ignore a function result, but this time, you are going to do so by using `@discardableResult`.
 To do so, you'll replace the previous function with the following:

 ```swift
 @discardableResult